Latte is Synonymous with Safety

 and on***

-is escaped first according to JS rules and then according to HTML attribute rules.
+is first escaped according to JS rules and then according to HTML attribute rules.

-Do You Want an Example?
+Want an Example?

-Let's have a string Rock'n'Roll
+Let's take the string Rock'n'Roll

 .